 Please note that Yoga Therapy sessions are offered on a one-on-one private sessions.
 Please use the contact form to get more information.

-Due to COVID19, all Yoga Therapy sessions are now being offered online.
+Please note all Yoga Therapy sessions are offered ONLINE.

 Yoga Therapy is that facet of the ancient science of Yoga that focuses on health and wellness at all levels of the person, physical, psychological and spiritual.
 Yoga Therapy focuses on the path of yoga as a healing journey that brings balance to the body and mind through an experiential understanding of the primary intention of yoga: awakening of Spirit, our essential nature.
 The Healing journey is unique to each individual and Yoga Therapy therefore selects, adapts and modifies the practices of yoga appropriately for the individual with respect to age, culture, religion, and specific physical challenges and conditions to facilitate optimal health and healing of the body/mind.